OMNI-SLO-Monitoring/OMNI-overview-and-documentation/error-response-monitor.md

 ![Error Response Overall](https://github.com/ccims/error-response-monitoring-service/blob/dev/payment-service-monitor/documentation/Pics/Error_response_POST_log.PNG?raw=true)

 ## 3. Kafka Queue
-As mentioned before, the Error-Response Monitor writes log messages into a Kafka Queue which is directly coupled to be Monitor itself meaning the Kafka Queue is defined and specified in the Error-Response Monitor and is additionally started with the Monitor upon using Docker Compose.
-Hence the Error-Response Monitor is a producer that writes the log messages with the topic of "logs" into the Kafka Queue which thereupon are consumed by the Issue Creator.
-There is one Kafka broker across our Monitoring Environment that specifically is responsible to handle these log messages and they are all classified under the topic of "logs".
+As mentioned before, the Error-Response Monitor writes log messages into a Kafka Queue which is directly coupled to be Monitor itself meaning the Kafka Queue is defined and specified in the Error-Response Monitor and is additionally started with the Monitor upon using Docker Compose. localhost:9092 is the respective url the Kafka Queue.
+Hence the Error-Response Monitor takes on the role of a producer that writes the log messages into the Kafka Queue which thereupon are consumed by the Issue Creator.
+There is one Kafka broker across the Monitoring Environment that specifically is responsible to accommodate these log messages.
+Correspondingly, all log messages are classified under the topic of "logs".

 ## Additional Information